 In summary personal CPD is yours to use for the benefit of you.

-To get started, complete the registration form and post or e-mail it to Head office, then start updating your development record.
+To get started, complete the on-line registration form, which will be uploaded to your personal record for you to access, then start updating your development record.